-- Organising the first quarterly Occupational Health and Safety (OHS) awareness campaign in April, which approximately 600 people attended.
+- 1. Organising the first quarterly Occupational Health and Safety (OHS) awareness campaign in April, which approximately 600 people attended.
 The local theatre group SKM entertained those present with skits on various OHS topics, highlighting the importance of using PPE on the mine site. - 2.
 Engaging the services of an ASM specialist and mining engineering professor from Johannesburg University, who, from a field study in June, developed a mine investment plan together with our team at Kamilombe.
 The plan is meant to serve as a basis for project-specific fundraising to enable partners, members, and other stakeholders to invest in specific projects to improve the mine's operational health and safety. - 3.
 Facilitating the training and certification of 50 safety captains in Kamilombe, bringing the total number of captains trained to 100 since 2021.
 Fully trained, the safety captains train their fellow mine workers on first aid principles to provide primary care in an emergency, which sometimes can be the difference between life and death at artisanal mine sites.
-Trained on OHS topics as well as themes connected to environmental management, the captains lead in bi-weekly health and safety toolbox training, disseminating their attained knowledge to their colleague mine workers throughout Kamilombe.
+Trai-

-- 4. Enabling the creation of an OHS training committee launched in August 2021 with staff from Kamoto Copper Company (KCC) serving as the committee chair, SAEMA-PE staff serving as the vice-chair, and the FCA the Secretariat.
+- ned on OHS topics as well as themes connected to environmental management, the captains lead in bi-weekly health and safety toolbox training, disseminating their attained knowledge to their colleague mine workers throughout Kamilombe. - 4.
+Enabling the creation of an OHS training committee launched in August 2021 with staff from Kamoto Copper Company (KCC) serving as the committee chair, SAEMA-PE staff serving as the vice-chair, and the FCA the Secretariat.
 In addition to reviewing the recommendations from the mine investment plan, the committee reviewed safety incidents at the CMDS site, evaluated their causes, and developed management plans to mitigate their recurrence at Kamilombe and future onboarded mines. - 5.
 Facilitating the registration of mine workers with CMDS and supporting the cooperative to identify and register 1,150 miners and washers.
 The target is to record all mine workers gradually.
-Over time the cooperative is looking to make photo IDs obligatory to enter the mine site. - Developing a strategy to improve the accuracy of purity and weight measurements conducted by traders at Kamilombe.
-Outlined suggestions will be tested in the coming months and, if successful, scaled across the mine site.
+Over time the cooperative is looking to make photo IDs obligatory to enter the mine site. - 6.
+Developing a strategy to improve the accuracy of purity and weight measurements conducted by traders at Kamilombe.
+Outlined suggestions will be tested in the tion and the CMDS at Kamilombe, wading boots are provided to the washerwomen through a daily-hire system to ensure their safety during ore washing.
+See the case study below.

-7. The provision of PPE to the washerwomen of Kamilombe.
+- coming months and, if successful, scaled across the mine site. - 7.
+The provision of PPE to the washerwomen of Kamilombe.
 Launched in April and in partnership with the Women Miners Associa-